 Regionally Increasing Baccalaureate Nurses

-- a $13,000 cost saving because of tuition alone
+- Estimated $13,000 cost saving in tuition alone

 - Eligible to work as an RN and make full salary after year three